-For all outcomes, both the acceptable and ideal targets were met.
+For all outcomes, both the acceptable and ideal targets were met for the most part.
 It seems that experimental design, translation of research findings, and quantitative skills are the most critical knowledge areas where improvement can be obtained through better course selection by graduate student advisors.